Ahmad-Hazrati/PP1/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://ahmad-hazrati.github.io/PP1/index.html

 ## Credits

-Thanks to Reuben Ferrante, my code institute mentor, for his guidance and insight and the constant confidence boost to help me in the right direction.
+- Thanks to my Code Institute mentor Mr. Aleksei Konovalov for his guidance, insight and the constant confidence boost to help me in the right direction.

-The Slack community.
-The amount of help and support and encouragement I recieved really helped throughout the project.

-W3Schools for their exceptional explanations and useful examples.

-Coolors - Used to create my colour palette.

-Balsamiq - Used to build wireframes for my website.

-W3C Validator - A validator used to check my HTML and CSS structure and format periodically throughout the build.
+- Thanks to Slack community for general references, support and encouragement received.

 - The overall project idea and concept is taken from [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
 - - Instructions on coding of response navigation bar without JavaScript are taken from [Kevin Powell Youtube Tutorial](https://www.youtube.com/watch?v=8QKOaTYvYUA/)
 - Instructions on JavaScript coding for swiper of product section are taken from [UIUX - Din Art's](https://www.youtube.com/watch?v=2vdjN8HILrc&t=56s)
 - The form contents are taken from [Jotform](https://www.jotform.com/)
+- W3C and Jigsaw Validators are used to check the HTML and CSS files for any errors.

 ### Content